ljwwwiop/dl_paper_model/README.md

 # dl_paper_model
-Deel learning paper and with write model net code by Pytorch
+Deep learning paper and with write model net code by Pytorch

 ## l have read paper,and l will write this paper Model Net code in there.